nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 As with all other commands, the `AttendanceCommand` command has a `Parser` subclass that goes through the `AddressBookParser` and a `Command` subclass that returns an appropriate new `CommandResult` Object.
 It marks the attendance of students from a specified `studentClass` on a given `Date`

 The command will be used as such:
-- `markAtt d/DATE c/STUDENTCLASS ind/INDEXES` eg. markAtt d/12-02-2023 c/1.2 ind/ 1 2 3 4
+- `markAtt d/DATE c/STUDENTCLASS ind/INDEXES` eg. markAtt d/12-02-2023 c/1.2 ind/1 2 3
 - Words in `UPPER_CASE` are the inputs to be supplied by the user.

 The command works in the following steps:
 1) Users enter the `AttendanceCommand` following the above specified format in the `CommandBox`, providing the `Date`, `StudentClass` and `Indexes` of students present
 2) `AttendanceCommandParser` will parse the `AttendanceCommand` to check whether the provided arguments are valid
-3) For each `Student` in the specified `StudentClass`, the `updateAttendance` method is called to indicate whether the `Student` is present.
+3) For each `Student` in the specified `StudentClass`, the `updateAttendance` method in the `Attendance` class is called to update the model to indicate whether the `Student` is present.

 ## **Documentation, logging, testing, configuration, dev-ops**